Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 Let's get the computer to tell us if we need to wear a jacket outside.
 Our choice should depend on the weather which can be described by the temperature and the probability of precipitation.

-variables named temperature
+float variables named temperature and precip

 and

-statement that runs if the temperature is below 15 degrees Celsius or
+assign them values of 10 and 5 respectively.if statement that runs if the temperature is below 15 degrees Celsius or

-the probability of precipitation is higher than 30%."Take a jacket!"
+the probability of precipitation is higher than 30%."Take a jacket!" to the console.

-statement is optional, but can be added after an if
+An else statement is optional, but can be added after an if statement if you want

 words, code in